wing5wong/artisan-whs-static/source/_events/2026-02-25_whs-house-athletics-day.md

 ---
 2026 WHS Inter-House Athletics Day will be held at Cooks Gardens on Thursday 26 February.

+If you are keen to compete in the Track & Field events please register on the bitly below

+bit.ly/houseathletics2026

+Copy and Paste the bitly to register.
+You MUST be signed into your school google account and use YOUR school EMAIL address to register.

+Entries close 20 February.

+See Mrs Murphy with any queries.

+_________________

 * 7.45am: Event set up (Prefects + PE staff)
 * 8.30am: All competitive athletes expected at Cooks Gardens.
 Report to the main grandstand.
 * 8.45am: All Staff arrive.
 Dressed in House colours!